 If employees are leaving your business in droves, it could become a big problem.
 Having some level of employee turnover is normal, but it is crucial to retain your top talent and build a consistent team so you’re not constantly hiring and training new employees.
-The best way to do so is to learn what your employee turnover rate is, identify what is causing it and implement key strategies to improve it.
+The best way to keep your best workers is to learn what your employee turnover rate is, identify what is causing it and implement these key strategies.

-Employee turnover is when staff leaves your company – this includes both voluntary (e.g., an employee resigns, retires, or transfers) and involuntary turnovers (e.g., an employee is laid off or fired).
-Although some level of employee departure is expected, it is important to monitor your turnover rate to have better insight into employee morale and to make informed decisions.
+Employee turnover is when workers leave your company.
+This includes both voluntary turnover (e.g., an employee resigns, retires or transfers) and involuntary turnover (e.g., an employee is laid off or fired).
+Although some level of employee departure is expected, it is important to monitor your turnover rate to get better insight into employee morale and to make informed decisions.

-Employee turnover rate is the metric used to quantify your employee turnover.
-Turnover rates are measured and evaluated over a set period – typically one year.
-Businesses often calculate employee turnover rates for the entire company; however, you can also break it down by individual departments, teams or demographics.
-This can help better plan and budget for specific areas of your company.
+Employee turnover rates are measured and evaluated over a set period – typically one year.
+Businesses often calculate the employee turnover rate for the entire company, but you can also break it down by individual departments, teams or demographics.
+This can help you plan and budget for specific areas of your company.

-“It can also be really useful to break your turnover figures down by other factors such as by team, by gender or by age," Sue Andrews, HR and business consultant at KIS Finance, told Business News Daily.
+“It can also be really useful to break your turnover figures down by other factors, such as by team, by gender or by age,” Susan Andrews, HR consultant at KIS Finance, told Business News Daily.
 “That way, you may be able to identify potential problems within specific parts of your workforce and take action to address any issues that you discover.”

 After you have the average number of employees, use the following formula to calculate your employee turnover rate:

-Employee turnover can have a positive or negative impact on your business, depending on whether you have a low or high turnover rate.
+Low employee turnover usually has a positive impact on a business, whereas high turnover is generally negative.
 Businesses with low turnover rates tend to have more favorable reputations.
 A desirable turnover rate, somewhere around 10%, signifies high employee satisfaction, which, in turn, helps attract top talent.

-Todd Brook, the chief solutions officer at the employee engagement platform Engagement Multiplier, said it's estimated that 67% of those costs are “soft costs,” such as the opportunity cost incurred when a project slows or is delayed, as well as the cost of using internal resources to recruit, hire and train new employees.
+Todd Brook, managing director of the employee engagement platform Engagement Multiplier, said about 67% of those costs are “soft costs,” such as the opportunity cost incurred when a project is delayed, but there are also the additional costs of using internal resources to recruit, hire and train new employees.

-“Thirty-three percent of the costs are ‘hard costs', representing cash outflow,” he added.
+“Thirty-three percent of the costs are ‘hard costs,’ representing cash outflow,” he added.
 “These costs include hiring temporary workers or outsourcing work as a result of employee departures, as well as the costs associated with hiring: advertising, recruiting fees, and the costs of drug tests and background checks.”
 [Visit our article outliningbackground check service types to learn more about background checks.]

-Besides the monetary costs involved, high turnover also can have a huge impact on your ability to hold on to your most talented employees.
+Besides the monetary costs, high turnover can have a huge impact on your ability to hold on to your most talented employees.
 If an underlying issue is causing top performers to resign, they will be taking their knowledge and experience with them.
-This can impact the quality of your products and services and tarnish your reputation.
+This can reduce the quality of your products and services and tarnish your business’s reputation.

-"Your remaining staff may also feel under additional pressure if they need to take on extra work while you find a replacement, and this can lead to stress and burnout," said Andrews.
-"It can be all too easy to find yourself in a vicious circle of constantly losing staff as the working environment becomes less attractive.”
+Plus, “your remaining staff may also feel under additional pressure if they need to take on extra work while you find a replacement, and this can lead to stress and burnout,” Andrews said.
+“It can be all too easy to find yourself in a vicious circle of constantly losing staff as the working environment becomes less attractive.”

 Having a constant cycle of new staff members can distort your company culture as well.
-Employees tend to learn the values and rules of the workplace more effectively from their co-workers, rather than an employee handbook.
-Without long-term employees to set the tone, your company culture can disappear.
+Employees tend to learn the values and rules of the workplace more effectively from their co-workers than from an employee handbook.
+Without long-term employees to set the tone, your company culture can suffer.

 “Long-term employees become the ambassadors of this culture for new hires,” said Matt Erhard, managing partner at the recruitment and executive search firm Summit Search Group.
 “If your company has difficulty maintaining long-term employees, there will inevitably be knowledge loss over time, since new hires won’t get this cultural guidance from the old guard.”

-Key takeaway: High employee turnover can cost you time and money, and it can damage your company culture and reputation.
+High employee turnover can cost you time and money, as well as damage your company culture and reputation.

-Some instances of employee turnover are inevitable and outside the company’s control, like an employee retiring or relocating.
+Some instances of employee turnover are inevitable and outside the company’s control, like when employees relocate or retire.
 However, many times, employee turnover is caused by unfavorable workplace circumstances that can be managed.

-“Most of the controllable factors are based around the employee experience," said Erhard.
-"Employees are more likely to quit if they feel underappreciated and overworked, especially if their work stress is making it hard for them to maintain a good work-life balance or causing them physical or emotional distress because of improper work conditions and employee care.”
+“Most of the controllable factors are based around the employee experience,” Erhard said.
+“Employees are more likely to quit if they feel underappreciated and overworked, especially if their work stress is making it hard for them to maintain a good work-life balance or causing them physical or emotional distress because of improper work conditions and employee care.”

-Employee turnover can also be the result of poor management, negative company culture, lack of career opportunities and advancement, and inaccurate job descriptions.
-In addition, employees can become disengaged from their job over time, and what was once a good fit is no longer motivating.
+Employee turnover also can be the result of poor management, a negative company culture, a lack of career advancement opportunities, and inaccurate job descriptions.
+In addition, employees can become disengaged from their job over time, and what was once a good fit might no longer be motivating.

-“Disengagement is costly in and of itself, reducing productivity and contributing to increased rates of absenteeism," said Brook.
-"However, when disengagement actually leads to turnover, the problems compound for the employer – remaining staff have to pick up extra work, and one employee’s departure can lead to others deciding to test the job market.”
+“Disengagement is costly in and of itself, reducing productivity and contributing to increased rates of absenteeism,” Brook said.
+“However, when disengagement actually leads to turnover, the problems compound for the employer – remaining staff have to pick up extra work, and one employee’s departure can lead to others deciding to test the job market.”

-Key takeaway: Employee turnover is often caused by poor management, a lack of career advancement and poor work-life balance (employees feel undervalued or overworked).
+Employee turnover is often caused by poor management, a lack of career advancement opportunities and poor work-life balance (employees feel undervalued or overworked).

-Before you can improve employee turnover, you must identify the reasons behind the turnover.
-Based on the problem, you can implement any (or all) of the following strategies to improve employee retention.
+Before you can improve employee turnover, you must identify the reasons behind it.
+Based on the problems you identify, you can implement any (or all) of the following strategies to improve employee retention.

-The first step to a great company culture with low employee turnover is ensuring you are hiring the right employees for the job.
-Create accurate job descriptions and pay attention to your recruitment process.
+The first step in developing a great company culture with low employee turnover is to ensure you are hiring the right employees for the job.
+Create accurate job descriptions, and pay attention to your recruitment process.

-“If you have a significant number of new hires that ‘wash out’ quickly after training (or don’t make it through training), this is a sign you’re not choosing the best candidates for the position," said Erhard.
-"Lowering turnover starts with hiring qualified employees who fit your company’s values, then creating a culture that makes employees want to stick around for the long haul.”
+“If you have a significant number of new hires that ‘wash out’ quickly after training (or don’t make it through training), this is a sign you’re not choosing the best candidates for the position,” Erhard said.
+“Lowering turnover starts with hiring qualified employees who fit your company’s values, then creating a culture that makes employees want to stick around for the long haul.”

-After you’ve hired the right candidates, they need to be trained properly.
-Andrews said the first few weeks for new staff are key to whether they turn into long-term employees or leave as soon as they find an alternative.
+After you’ve hired the right candidates, you need to train them properly.
+Andrews said the first few weeks for new staff may determine whether they turn into long-term employees or leave as soon as they find an alternative.

 “Invest time and resources in making sure they get a really thorough induction and are well supported in these early days,” she said.
 “If they feel wanted and valued from day one, they are more likely to start to develop loyalty toward the company and want to stay with you, even in more challenging times.”